nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > The address field is optional when creating a teacher.

 Example:
-* `teacher /name Elizabeth Chua /gender female /contact 95673211 /email elizchua@yahoo.com /address Blk 30 Lorong 3 Serangoon Gardens, #07-18 /subject English /classes 5A, 8C`
+* `teacher /name Elizabeth Chua /gender female /contact 95673211 /email elizchua@yahoo.com /address Blk 30 Lorong 3 Serangoon Gardens, #07-18 /subject English /classes 5A, 8C` Adds a teacher with:
+    * the name Elizabeth Chua
+    * the gender female
+    * the contact number 9567 3211
+    * the email address elizchua@yahoo.com
+    * the address Blk 30 Lorong 3 Serangoon Gardens, #07-18
+    * the subject she teaches as English
+    * the classes she teaches 5A and 8C

 ### Listing all persons : `list`